Understand user behavior with reports

 Workflows versus funnels

-Funnels and workflows often cause confusion when deciding which to use.
+Funnels and workflows are similar but differ in use.
 Here's a breakdown of their differences:

 • Funnels are ideal for processes with defined steps.
 Use funnels if you want to understand time between steps and drop-off points.